-When a fractional unit is required, the developer may satisfy his/her obligation by means of the alternative methods of compliance specified in Section 13.4.
+In determining the total number of affordable units required, calculation of a fractional unit of 0.5 or more shall be regarded as a whole unit.
+When less than a fractional unit of 0.5 is required, the developer may satisfy his/her obligation by means of the alternative methods of compliance specified in Section 13.4.